MEMBERS LOGIN HERE |

 Jon Sargent, secretary, is the owner of Fort Collins, Colorado-based Deep Roots Craftsmen, focusing on window restoration amongst a broader workload as a historic preservation general contractor.
 Jon’s career has been dedicated to historic preservation, with a BA from Wesleyan University in Architectural History and a MA from Savannah College of Art and Design in Historic Preservation.
 Drawing from work experience in New England, New Orleans, Colorado, and beyond, Jon has led Deep Roots Craftsmen to steadily diversify their window work across commercial and residential projects.
 In his spare time, he enjoys spending time with his wife and two young children and getting out into the outdoors whenever possible.

 Val Vides, president, is a New Orleanian by way of Boston and Southern Virginia.
 Her journey has exposed her to different industries from technology and biotech to becoming a real Willy Wonka and managing a chocolate factory.
 Val has enjoyed opportunities leading teams, projects, and processes.
 She has spent most of her career working in operations and HR, helping keep the back operations of businesses going and finding new ways of solving challenges from cash flow limitations to event management.
 She is a lover of old homes, glass, Hoosier cabinets, records, putting glitter on things, and the creative process of taking something and making it beautiful.
 Val and her husband started a window restoration business in New Orleans two years ago after a trip to Florida to learn how to restore their own windows.
-Her focus is mostly on the day to day operations of their business and glass epoxy repair.
-Val enjoys scraping paint and getting into the details, and seeing the beauty of the wood hidden underneath.
+Her focus is mostly on the day-to-day operations of their business and glass epoxy repair.
+Val enjoys scraping paint and getting into the details and seeing the beauty of the wood hidden underneath.
 She has two children, two dogs, and two grand dogs.

 |